 It is recommended that adults should get between seven and nine hours of sleep a night so they can function at their best.
-You can try this simple test as tried out recently by the BBC to see if you are getting enough sleep.
+Take this short test by the NHS to get your 'sleep score', to see if you should be getting more sleep.

 So how can you maximise your chances of getting those precious forty winks?